How do you select the best book publishing companies?

 I can vouch for many of the following self-publishing companies.
 I have used their services myself for many years.
 For others, I have had positive feedback from fellow Indie authors who publish many books a year.

 All of them provide free or almost free self-publishing services of the highest standard.

-For publishing services I have not used, I will give you a recommendation from The Alliance of Independent Authors (ALLi).
+For publishing services I have not used, I will give you the opinion from The Alliance of Independent Authors (ALLi).